 The Position Description lists the core duties of the position, any pre-requisites such as qualifications or licenses, and the key selection criteria.
 The selection criteria consist of the critical skills, knowledge, behaviours and attributes considered necessary for the job.

 Advertising the position to attract a range of applicants

 We advertise internally and on many occasions, externally, to attract a suitable pool of candidates.
 Our external advertisements can appear in local papers, major daily newspapers, our website, specialist recruitment websites, and occasionally via specialist recruitment consultants.
 We ask you to apply in writing, addressing the selection criteria and demonstrating your relevant skills.
 Applicants who fail to address the key selection criteria are unlikely to be shortlisted.

 We short-list applicants by assessing your written application against the key selection criteria, cover letter and resume against the role specific requirements.
 The highest ranked candidates for the next stage.

 Selection panel and Interviews

 Offer of employment

 After the selection process, we make a formal offer of employment to the selected candidate.
 This offer of employment is in the form of a letter, and requires your acceptance prior to beginning your new job with Southern Rural Water.

 We notify all unsuccessful applicants once the selection process has been completed.
 If you received an interview, you will be phoned by the hiring manager, all other applicants will be notified via email.

 Working at Southern Rural Water

 Southern Rural Water is a great place to work.
 We strive to provide exceptional service to our customers and community, and seek to attract talented and motivated people whose values align with ours.

 It’s important to us that our people:

 - Are safe, healthy and motivated at work

-- live our trademark behaviours, which are united, customer obsessed, ambitious, results driven and energetic
+- live our trademark behaviours, which are united, customer first, ambitious, results driven and energetic

 - Value and embrace diversity and inclusion